exercism/problem-specifications/exercises/luhn/instructions.md

 8569 6195 0383 3437
 ```

-Finally, we sum all digits, and if the sum is evenly divisible by 10, the original number is valid.
+Finally, we sum all digits.
+If the sum is evenly divisible by 10, the original number is valid.

 ```text
 8 + 5 + 6 + 9 + 6 + 1 + 9 + 5 + 0 + 3 + 8 + 3 + 3 + 4 + 3 + 7 = 80